 Greetings, readers!
-It may be Super Bowl Sunday today, but the only thing we’re concerned about is this week’s latest episode of Miss Scarlet and The Duke.
-This week’s case centers towards the slightly macabre and supernatural as Eliza tries to uncover who’s responsible for leaving mysterious letters.
+It may be Super Bowl Sunday today, but the only thing we’re concerned about this week is Miss Scarlet and The Duke 1×04.
+This week’s case centers on the slightly macabre and supernatural as Eliza tries to uncover who’s responsible for leaving mysterious letters.
 I hope you’re getting comfy as we dive into this week’s events.

 We next see Eliza heading to her office, when she is stopped by undertaker Herr Hildegard–in his usual chatty self–who introduces her to his niece Tilly Hildegard (Amy McAllister) and informs Eliza he has a case for her and asks if she knows about death photography.

 The scene jumps over to death photographer James Henderson (Hugh O’Conor) as he takes a photo of a deceased man (placed in a sitting position with eyes open) and a very much alive woman.
 Mr. Henderson takes photographs of deceased loved ones before they are buried.
 We also see a woman (Roisin Murphy) in the studio helping with the deceased’s appearance.
 Afterward, Eliza speaks to Mr. Henderson, who tells her he has been receiving photographs of his previous clients.
 They arrive in plain envelopes and are manipulated to include a ghostly image of his deceased wife, Catherine.
 He further explains that he burned all his negatives since he thought that someone was breaking into the studio, but he is still receiving the letters.
 Suspecting that someone is trying to terrify him and with no help from the police, Mr. Henderson asks for Eliza’s services to find out who is sending the letters.